avast/llvm/docs/LangRef.rst

     If a function that has an ``sspstrong`` attribute is inlined into a function that doesn't have an ``sspstrong`` attribute, then the resulting function will have an ``sspstrong`` attribute.
+``strictfp``
+    This attribute indicates that the function was called from a scope that requires strict floating-point semantics.
+LLVM will not attempt any optimizations that require assumptions about the floating-point rounding mode or that might alter the state of floating-point status flags that might otherwise be set or cleared by calling this function.
 ``"thunk"``
     This attribute indicates that the function will delegate to some other function with a tail call.
 The prototype of a thunk should not be used for